auth0/docs/articles/quickstart/native/react-native/interactive.md

 ## Log the user out {{{ data-action=code data-code="app.js#24:34" }}}

 To log the user out, redirect them to the Auth0 log out endpoint by calling `clearSession`.
 This will remove their session from the authorization server.
-After this happens, remove the Access Token from the state.
+After this happens, remove the access token from the state.